Shower Curtain vs. Liner: What’s the Big Difference?

 Now, let’s have a look at the different materials that you can get for both shower liners and curtains.

-Best Material For Shower Liners and Curtains
+Materials For Shower Liners and Curtains

 Here are a few tips to get you started.
 Keep in mind some curtains are made from a blend of materials.
 Be sure to check the specific details about care and cleaning before buying it.

-1. Best Material for Shower Liners
+Materials for Shower Curtain Liners

 Vinyl

-Vinyl is a great option if you’re on a budget.
+Vinyl shower curtain liners are a great option if you’re on a budget.

-Vinyl shower curtain liners are generally the cheapest option and it gets the job done.
+Vinyl liners are generally the cheapest option and it gets the job done.
 It is also easy to wipe down if you want to clean it.
 Because of how cheap it is, you can easily replace or recycle it when it gets dirty.

-When looking for a vinyl shower liner, try to avoid a liner with PVC as it contains toxic chemicals that could affect your health.
-The most common alternative is liners made with PEVA, which is considered safer than PVC.
+When looking for a vinyl shower liner, avoid a liner with PVC (polyvinyl chloride) as it contains toxic chemicals that could affect your health.

 Polyester

-Polyester is the best option if you are on a budget, health-conscious, and enjoy privacy.
+A polyester fabric liner is the best option if you are on a budget, health-conscious, and enjoy privacy.

 This material is not only water-resistant but also affordable.
 It doesn’t contain PVC, which is known to be harmful, and it is typically machine washable.
-Many polyester shower curtain liners are opaque, allowing you to have some privacy if you use only a liner.
+Many polyester fabric shower curtain liners are opaque, allowing you to have some privacy if you use only a liner.

-2. Best Material for Shower Curtains
+Materials for Shower Curtains

 Cotton